nsf/imgui-rust/README.md

 Q: Do you plan to maintain this library?

 A: It depends.
 Currently I'm using it in my personal hobby gamedevy project.
-As long as keep working on it, this library probably will be maintained to some degree.
+As long as I keep working on it, this library probably will be maintained to some degree.
 Then - who knows.
 Don't expect it to be well maintained.